Midyoker/Food-delivery/README.md

-# Hackathon
-This is just the front end of this website.
+This is just an expample for landing page